 - 1 cup sweet potatoes, mashed or softened

 Simply combine the first three ingredients into a large bowl and begin mixing.
 It helps if you mash the sweet potatoes beforehand, as it may be a little hard to mix if you don’t.

 Then, depending on the weight of your canine friend, add the recommended dose of Broad Spectrum CBD Oil into the mixture.

 Then mix, mix, mix…

 Next, you can either use a large spoon or an ice cream scooper to scoop out a bite-sized serving.
 Using both hands, roll the mixture until you form a ball and then place it onto a plate covered with parchment paper.
 Put the balls in the fridge and chill for about an hour until they are nice and firm.
 Then serve to your trusted pooch.

 #3.
 Pumpkin Mushroom Dog Bites

 And of course, functional mushrooms like Reishi, Shiitake, Mesima, Poria, and Turkey Tail are all safe for your dog to consume.
 They’re also known to promote healthy inflammatory responses, assist the immune system, and may help ease digestive upset.
-In short, functional mushrooms are superfoods for our canine friends.

 - 3 cups oat flour